dotnet/dotnet-docker/documentation/scenarios/installing-dotnet.md

 In addition to installing .NET Core, you'll also need to ensure that the [prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md) are installed.
 The [.NET Core Dockerfiles](https://github.com/dotnet/dotnet-docker) also demonstrate how that can be done.

 In the spirit of [clarity](https://github.com/docker-library/official-images#clarity), the Dockerfiles for the official .NET Docker images do not use a general purpose script for installing .NET Core.
-Rather, they explicity provide each step of the installation process and reference the exact URL of the binary archive.
+Rather, they explicitly provide each step of the installation process and reference the exact URL of the binary archive.

 Example (Linux):